Neeraj-TheAnalyst/Neeraj-TheAnalyst/README.md

 # Neeraj Kumar Portfolio

-HEy!
+Hey!
 Welcome to my Portfolio.
 Its coming up soon

+For now, I know:
+1. MS Excel
+2. PowerBi
+3. Tableau
+4. SQL
+5. Office 365

+I have some experience of using PowerBI during my internship as well.